Tutorials/Flatpak

 KDE apps on Flathub

-The "app store" or software center in many distributions (usually Discover on KDE Plasma) is able to install Flatpaks.
+The "app store" GUI app or software center app in many Linux operating systems (for example KDE's Discover app or GNOME's Software app) is able to install Flatpaks.
 You can follow the Flathub guide to setup Flatpak and Flathub on your system.

 You can then search for a KDE application and it should offer to install the Flatpak version.

-You may also directly open the flatpakrepo file with Discover or your otherwise favorite software center.
+You may also directly open the file https://dl.flathub.org/repo/flathub.flatpakrepo with Discover or another GUI app store.

 Here's how to install a Flatpak application from the terminal: